-Self-publishing might sound as an appealing option for many authors, especially the ones who are about to publish their very first book.
+Self-publishing might sound an appealing option for many authors, especially the ones who are about to publish their very first book.
 There are no gatekeepers who will slam the door in front of your face and everything is going to be under your control.
-Total free to be able to navigate basically the whole publishing process is a dream come true â€“ it’s only you and your literary baby.
-However, every coin has two sides.
+Total freedom in navigating the whole publishing process may seem to be a dream come true â it’s only you and your literary baby.
+However, there are two sides to every coin.

 This is why itâs crucial to be aware not only of what you SHOULD do but also what you SHOULDN’T do.
-This knowledge will save you from self-publishing minefield and bring you success rather than painful failing.
+This knowledge will save you from a self-publishing minefield and bring you success rather than painful failure.

-MEDIOCRE DESCRIPTION.
 It’s the second thing potential readers will see after inspecting the cover.
-Meaning that your book’s description is your second chance to gain people’s attention and you better don’t screw that.
-Actually, even if you have an amazing front cover design, it doesn’t guarantee that your book will be bought.
-If the description is average and not catchy, nobody will want to open the first page.
+This means that your book’s description is your second chance to gain people’s attention and you better not screw that up.
+Of course, an amazing front cover design alone doesn’t guarantee that your book will sell.
+If the description is uninteresting nobody will want to open the first page.
 In order to do it right, you could use theseÂ three key guidelines:

-- Reel in readers with an irresistible hook;
+- Reel readers in with an irresistible hook;

 - Use keywords relevant to your target audience;

-- Clearly demonstrate what theyâ€™ll get out of reading.
+- Clearly demonstrate what theyâll get out of the reading experience.

 Do a proper research, find experienced people that will help you and